Stellar corona: Flares

 Sometimes also a phase preceding the flare can be observed, usually called as "pre-flare" phase.

 Coronal mass ejections

 Often accompanying large solar flares and prominences are coronal mass ejections (CME).
-These are enormous emissions of coronal material and magnetic field that travel outward from the Sun at over a million kilometers per hour, containing roughly 10 times the energy of the solar flare or prominence that accompanies them.
+These are enormous emissions of coronal material and magnetic field that travel outward from the Sun at up to 3000 km/s, containing roughly 10 times the energy of the solar flare or prominence that accompanies them.
 Some larger CMEs can propel hundreds of millions of tons of material into interplanetary space at roughly 1.5 million kilometers an hour.

 Stellar coronae

 Coronal stars are ubiquitous among the stars in the cool half of the Hertzsprung–Russell diagram.
 These coronae can be detected using X-ray telescopes.
 Some stellar coronae, particularly in young stars, are much more luminous than the Sun's.
 For example, FK Comae Berenices is the prototype for the FK Com class of variable star.
 These are giants of spectral types G and K with an unusually rapid rotation and signs of extreme activity.
 Their X-ray coronae are among the most luminous (Lx ≥ 1032 erg·s−1 or 1025W) and the hottest known with dominant temperatures up to 40 MK.

 The astronomical observations planned with the Einstein Observatory by Giuseppe Vaiana and his group showed that F-, G-, K- and M-stars have chromospheres and often coronae much like the Sun.

 The O-B stars, which do not have surface convection zones, have a strong X-ray emission.
 However these stars do not have coronae, but the outer stellar envelopes emit this radiation during shocks due to thermal instabilities in rapidly moving gas blobs.

 Also A-stars do not have convection zones but they do not emit at the UV and X-ray wavelengths.
 Thus they appear to have neither chromospheres nor coronae.